TauAkiou/n64emu-SDL2GyroInjector/README.md

 This is a modified/rewritten C++ version of the Keyboard/Mouse Injector Plugin written by Carnivorous.

-This plugin works with the custom, overclocked version of the 1964 Emulator released by Stolen and Carnivorous, which can be found here: [link](http://www.shootersforever.com/forums_message_boards/viewtopic.php?t=7045)
+This plugin works with the custom, overclocked version of the 1964 Emulator released by [Stolen and Carnivorous](http://www.shootersforever.com/forums_message_boards/viewtopic.php?t=7045)

-While this entire plugin was effectively rewritten, the code was primarily copied and readapted from Stolen and Carnivorous' work.
+This plugin is a rewrite heavily based on work done by Stolen and Carnivorous.
 A majority of the credit for this project goes to them and the ShootersForever community.

-This plugin is still a work in progress, and is still not ready for general use.
+This plugin is still a work in progress.

 ## Features:
 * Full Controller Support for Goldeneye/Perfect Dark.
   * Mouse Style Gyro Aim supported on all controllers supported by SDL2.
   * Joycons not currently supported.
-* ~~Player Identification (Color bar for DS4, Player Lights for SPC/Joycon, both for DS5)~~ (Appears to be currently broken.)

 * Extensive input customization.
 * Support for up to 4 players.
-* Some Gyro-Exclusive Features:
+* Some features designed for gyroscope aiming:
     - Free Aim (Always-Active Aim Mode - experimental)
     - [Flick Stick](http://gyrowiki.jibbsmart.com/blog:good-gyro-controls-part-2:the-flick-stick)